Beginner’s GUIDE to Starting Your OWN Professional Blog, TODAY

 The One-Click-Installation is better for beginners or those who are trying to set up their first blog.
 If you are internet/computer savvy then have a look at the manual tutorial.
 Either way, you’ll get your blog online very quickly.

 A) How to Set Up a WordPress Blog using Web Hosting Hub (For Beginners)

 You can get both your blog domain and/or hosting from WebHostingHub.
 The reason I chose to use WebHostingHub throughout this tutorial is because they have an easy set up process, and they are specially focused on bloggers.
 I also managed to get a discount for anyone reading this guide (43% OFF).
-If you visit WebHostingHub through our site (using the link above or below), the discount should be applied automatically (You will get hosting for $3.99 per month instead of $6.99).
+If you visit WebHostingHub through my site (using the link above or below), the discount should be applied automatically (You will get hosting for $3.99 per month instead of $6.99).